GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 #### Eligible consumers

-  This section is for ACL kong plugin which Restrict access to an API by whitelisting or blacklisting consumers using arbitrary ACL group names.
-It shows the list of consumers which is configure with ACL Groups.
+  This section is for the ACL Kong plugin, which restricts access to an API by whitelisting or blacklisting consumers using arbitrary ACL group names.
+It shows the list of consumers that are configured with ACL Groups.

   ![4_5_route_eligible_consumer](img/4_5_route_eligible_consumer.png)

-## CONSUMERS
+## Consumers

 The Consumer object represents a consumer - or a user - of a Service.
 You can either rely on Kong as the primary datastore, or you can map the consumer list with your database to keep consistency between Kong and your existing primary datastore.